惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 The Witcher 3 puts you in the shoes of Geralt of Rivia, a man with decades of history, the subject of multiple games, books, and a TV show.
 Geralt is as well-defined as they come, and while you get to make some choices for him, they still reflect the core of who that man is.

 It’s genuinely impressive that The Witcher 3‘s writers managed to give the player meaningful choices within this framework.
 Each branching dialogue choice taps into different aspects of and conflicts within Geralt’s personality and values—the writing in The Witcher 3 is far above par, I’ll give it that.
-But ultimately, it’s just Geralt from different perspectives, not an identity formed by the player.
+But ultimately, it’s just Geralt through different lenses, not an identity formed by the player.

 Geralt is indisputably a rad dude.
 He’s just not my rad dude.